yecdev/yeti/README.md

 ## Prepare Spending Transaction

-`zcash-coldwallet prepare-tx ztestsapling16vq8ue73sd3hqzjf4tlcgt2lkww4dl45te7rppwyafrjgxtgw9ac9vkxlyc0nehr4f5g58um63r 0.4 tx.json`
+`yeti prepare-tx ztestsapling16vq8ue73sd3hqzjf4tlcgt2lkww4dl45te7rppwyafrjgxtgw9ac9vkxlyc0nehr4f5g58um63r 0.4 tx.json`

 The output will be a json file `tx.json`.
 This needs to be signed on the offline computer.